telerik/xaml-docs/controls/radgridview/rows/overview.md

 ---
 title: Overview
-page_title: Overview
+page_title: Rows Overview
-description: Overview
+description: Check out this overview of the most commonly used row classes in RadGridView - Telerik's WPF DataGrid.
 slug: gridview-rows-overview
 tags: overview
 published: True
 position: 0
 ---

-# Overview
+# Rows Overview

 A row is the UI representation that wraps an object form the __ItemsSource__ of the __RadGridView__.
 The most commonly used class is the __GridViewRow__.
 There are also additional row classes that are used for more specific tasks, such as the __GridViewGroupRow__, which allows expanding and collapsing the items that belong to it.
 There are also rows that serve as a static containers  - the __GridViewHeaderRow__ and the __GridViewFooterRow__.